-After seeing all the pros and cons of each operating system, your decision will definitely be more easy, but just to give you one more extra hand, here are some highlights of the battle:
+After seeing all the pros and cons of each operating system, your decision will definitely be easier, but just to give you one more extra hand, here are some highlights of the battle:

 Windows 7 pros

-- familiar interface with start button and start menu
+- familiar interface with a start button and start menu

 - better personalizing features (at least in my opinion)